-The key to a great post page is to give them very good reasons to look for more on your blog.
+The key to a great post page is to give them excellent reasons to look for more on your blog.

 You can do this in many ways.
 The most obvious is related post links at the end of an article.
 But do all visitors read to the end?

-No, they often don’t often get much further than 50% because they found what they were looking for in the first few paragraphs.
+No, because they often don’t get much further than 50% as they found what they were looking for in the first few paragraphs.

 Because of this, you have to include internal links to related posts much earlier.